ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/problem-statement.md

 ![image](http://campus.codechef.com/SITJMADM/content/COUNTREE-EX2-1of7.png)

-If we set the root $R$ to be the vertex $1$, then we play on the following tree:
+If we set $R$ to be the vertex $1$, then we play on the following tree:

 ![image](http://campus.codechef.com/SITJMADM/content/COUNTREE-EX2-2of7.png)